woonsanko/hippo-davstore-demo/README.md

 ## Warning: Jackrabbit namespace registry files in the repository directory

-When you test CMS with `VFSFileSystem` for both the workspace `PersistenceManager` and versioning like the default configuration in [conf/repository-vfs2-sftp.xml](conf/repository-vfs2-sftp.xml), you should be cautious when cleaning up the repository directory (`storage/` folder for example as specified by `-Drepo.path=storage`):
+If you run CMS with `VFSFileSystem` for both the **Workspace** and **Versioning**, but not for **Repository**, you should be cautious when cleaning up the repository directory (`storage/` folder for example as specified by `-Drepo.path=storage`) because the default `FileSystem` of **Repository** is that of `LocalFileSystem`.

-- If you clean up the existing the repository directory (e.g, `storage/`) while you have all the data in the VFS backend file system, then Jackrabbit could fail to restart due to namespace exceptions.
-So you must keep the following files before restart:
+- In that case, if you clean up the existing the repository directory (e.g, `storage/`), then Jackrabbit could fail to restart due to namespace exceptions.
+So you must keep and restore the following files at least before restart:

         - repository/namespaces/ns_idx.properties
         - repository/namespaces/ns_reg.properties